KaiTheRedNinja/Jumbleum/Notes.docc/NP/NP.md

 Tutorial assignments are generally not handed in nor graded - however, you should still do them.

+A module that starts with `93` are modules that are unique to Engineering Science.
+A module that starts with `38` is a module shared across the School of Engineering.

 ### PoliteMall

-Usually lesson materials will be made available through MS Teams or [PoliteMall](https://nplms.polite.edu.sg/d2l/home).
+Also known as Brightspace.
+Usually lesson materials will be made available through MS Teams or [PoliteMall] (https://nplms.polite.edu.sg/d2l/home).
 PoliteMall will also be where assignments and quizzes are submitted.

 ## Topics